onecodex/chrononaut/docs/index.rst

+.. currentmodule:: chrononaut

 Chrononaut
 ==========

-Chrononaut is a simple package to provide versioning, change tracking, and record locking to applications using `Flask-SQLAlchemy`_.
+Chrononaut is a simple package to provide versioning, change tracking, and record locking for applications using `Flask-SQLAlchemy`_.
 It currently supports Postgres as a database backend.

 .. _Flask-SQLAlchemy: http://flask-sqlalchemy.pocoo.org/2.1/